awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 ### List of Lifecycle Event Hooks for an Amazon ECS Deployment<a name="reference-appspec-file-structure-hooks-list-ecs"></a>

 An AWS Lambda hook is one Lambda function specified with a string on a new line after the name of the lifecycle event\.
 Each hook is executed once per deployment\.
 Following are descriptions of the lifecycle events where you can run a hook during an Amazon ECS deployment\.
-+  **BeforeInstall** – Use to run tasks before the replacement task set is created\.
++  `BeforeInstall` – Use to run tasks before the replacement task set is created\.
 One target group is associated with the original task set\.
 If an optional test listener is specified, it is associated with the original task set\.
 A rollback is not possible at this point\.
-+  **AfterInstall** – Use to run tasks after the replacement task set is created and one of the target groups is associated with it\.
++  `AfterInstall` – Use to run tasks after the replacement task set is created and one of the target groups is associated with it\.
 If an optional test listener is specified, it is associated with the original task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.
-+  **AfterAllowTestTraffic** – Use to run tasks after the test listener serves traffic to the replacement task set\.
++  `AfterAllowTestTraffic` – Use to run tasks after the test listener serves traffic to the replacement task set\.
 The results of a hook function at this point can trigger a rollback\.
-+  **BeforeAllowTraffic** – Use to run tasks after the second target group is associated with the replacement task set, but before traffic is shifted to the replacement task set\.
++  `BeforeAllowTraffic` – Use to run tasks after the second target group is associated with the replacement task set, but before traffic is shifted to the replacement task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.
-+  **AfterAllowTraffic** – Use to run tasks after the second target group serves traffic to the replacement task set\.
++  `AfterAllowTraffic` – Use to run tasks after the second target group serves traffic to the replacement task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.

-For more information, see [ What Happens During an Amazon ECS Deployment ](deployment-steps.md#deployment-steps-what-happens)\.
+For more information, see [What Happens During an Amazon ECS Deployment](deployment-steps-ecs.md#deployment-steps-what-happens) and [Tutorial: Deploy an Amazon ECS Service with a Validation Test](tutorial-ecs-deployment-with-hooks.md)\.

 ### Run Order of Hooks in an Amazon ECS Deployment<a name="reference-appspec-file-structure-hooks-run-order-ecs"></a>